τεθεραπευμένῳ

 | Strong's | G2323 |

-SIBI-P1 G2323-08
+SIBI-P1 Translation G2323-08

-to the one having been attended-to (and thus restored)
+to the one having been healed

-| Rendering Rationale | The verb θεραπεύω fundamentally means to attend or minister to, from which the sense of healing develops.
-The perfect passive participle indicates one who has been attended to with lasting result, and the dative masculine singular form is reflected by "to the one," preserving both the completed action and its present state. |
+| Rendering Rationale | The perfect passive participle denotes one who has received care or treatment with abiding result.
+The dative masculine singular form is reflected by "to the one," preserving both the passive voice and completed-with-result aspect. |

 View full lexicon entry for G2323 →